sbelalouibertot/react-custom-boilerplate/README.md

 ## SEO, accessibility 🔍

+I used specific html attributes and avoid to use divs as much as possible (e.g nav, section, p, button, and also rarer ones like data, time...).

+I used Link components (which renders "a' elements) for routing.

-Few attributes have been added to index.html, in order to take into account SEO.
+Also, few attributes have been added to index.html, in order to take into account SEO.

 ## Good practices 📋